 From my discussions with editors, I know they get a lot of emails.

-I had pitched to her months and month earlier but (unsurprisingly), never heard back from her.
+I had pitched to her months and months earlier but I never heard back from her.

 Um … white lie, anyone?